Jan Vondráček

 Jan Vondráček (born 16 August 1966 in Prague) is a Czech actor and dubber.
 He starred in the film Operace Silver A under director Jiří Strach in 2007.
 Since 9 January 2023, he has been the voice announcer for Trams in Prague, as part of the Prague Integrated Transport system.
-He is the successor to Dagmar Hazdrová who has spoken the announcements on the Trams in Prague from 1996 until 2022.
+He is the successor to Dagmar Hazdrová who had spoken the announcements on the Trams in Prague from 1996 until 2022.